pierre-24/cp2k-basis/docs/users/webserver.md

      ![](../images/webserver_kind_panel_err.jpg)

-     You should thus reflect on your choices since running such calculation would be a mistake.
+     You should thus reflect on your choices since running such calculation would be a mistake 😉

 ## API